haberdashPI/vscode-master-key/README.md

 For detailed notes on development, refer to `notes.md`.

-- Release 0.1.0: working and well documented default keybindings
+- Release 0.1.0: relatively stable default keybindings
 - Release 0.1.x: improved coverage/testing/stability of existing features
 - Release 0.2.0: missing visual documentation features: markdown summary of bindings
-- Release 0.2.x: improved coverage/stability of visual documentation
+- Release 0.2.x: improved coverage/stability
-- Initial publish to VSCode here
+- Initial publish to VSCode here: 0.3.0
-- Release 0.3.0: improved performance.
+- Release 0.4.0: improved performance.
 Through profiling and code review the 0.2.x functioanlity will be improved in efficiency
-- Release 0.3.x: documentation of all keybinding commands, improve quality of life for those building their own custom extensions.
+- Release 0.4.x: documentation of all keybinding commands, improve quality of life for those building their own custom extensions.
 May introduce breaking changes to improve API clarity for these bindings
-- Release 0.3.y: source code documentation — may involve substantial refactor to improve legibility / clarity of code
+- Release 0.4.y: source code documentation — may involve substantial refactor to improve legibility / clarity of code
+- Release 1.0.0
-- Release 0.4.0: upwards and onwards...
+- Release 1.x: upwards and onwards...

 ## Related Work